victorlaiyeeteng/tp/docs/UserGuide.md

 FriendBook is a GUI/CLI program made for **SoC Students** to help them track and manage their friends and plans.

+This User Guide is written to help new users understand how to use FriendBook.
+It contains information on how to install and launch FriendBook, and how to use commands in the application.

 Here's a quick summary of what FriendBook can do for you:

 * All features are easily achieved using simple, typed commands!